pallets/click/docs/parameters.rst

 ---------------

 Parameters (both options and arguments) accept a number of positional arguments which are the parameter declarations.
-Each string string with a single dash is added as short argument, each string starting with a double dash as long one.
+Each string with a single dash is added as short argument, each string starting with a double dash as long one.
 If a string is added without any dashes it's the internal parameter name which is also used as variable name.